Last revised:

 Penis size is believed to be mainly genetic.
 It’s not just inherited from your father; it’s a unique combination of genes received from both parents.
 (Male siblings can have penises of different sizes, since they inherit a different combination of chromosomes.)
 Interestingly, while genes from your father determine your biological sex and whether or not you’ll develop a penis, it’s actually genes from your mother’s side — the X chromosome — that determine penile size.

-Some rare genetic conditions may affect penis size and fertility, including Kallmann syndrome and Klinefelter syndrome.
+Some rare genetic conditions may affect both penis size and fertility, including Kallmann syndrome and Klinefelter syndrome.

 Delayed puberty can pose a concern for some children, as their penis can appear smaller than their peers.
 However, most adolescents experiencing a delayed growth spurt catch up to others their age by the time they’re 18.

-Overall, there is not much you can do to control your penis size.
-Factors like your body shape and how much body fat you have, as well as the amount of pubic hair you have, can make your penis appear larger or smaller, without affecting actual size.
+Overall, there isn’t much you can do to control your penis size.
+Factors like your body shape and how much body fat you have, as well as the amount of pubic hair you have, can make your penis appear larger or smaller, without affecting its actual size.

 Does the penis get smaller with age?